merenlab/anvio.org/help/main/programs/anvi-get-sequences-for-gene-calls/index.md

 Now the resulting <span class="artifact-n">[genes-fasta](/help/main/artifacts/genes-fasta)</span> will contain only those three genes.

 Please note that this program allows you to format the deflines of the resulting FASTA file to a great extent.
 For this, it uses a set of previously-defined variables you can use to define a template of your liking.
-You can learn about the available variables, you can include the following flag in your command:
+To learn about the available variables, you can include the following flag in your command:

 <div class="codeblock" markdown="1">
 anvi&#45;get&#45;sequences&#45;for&#45;gene&#45;calls &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \